 - Phase 3.
 During this "maintenance phase," people discontinue the supplements and gradually increase their food intake.

-As a result of suppliers breaking this law, the FDA and Federal Trade Commission (FTC) have issued seven warning letters to companies that market products, claiming to contain the hormone.
+As a result of suppliers breaking this law, the FDA and Federal Trade Commission (FTC) have

 These companies are violating the Federal Food, Drug, and Cosmetic Act and the Federal Trade Commission Act.